These boozy bourbon apples make a quick and easy dessert using fall’s crispest apples. Just serve with ice cream or a bit of whipped cream.

 One of the things that I’ve discovered so far about this apple is that it holds its shape.
 So it while it wouldn’t be the first apple I would reach for to make applesauce, it would be great as a baked apple.

 Some of the bourbon cooks off after 10 minutes, but much of it remains.
 I’m not worried about serving this tiny amount to my kiddo – we often cook with wine and other liquors – but it is a matter of personal preference.
 I would not, however, serve anything prepared with alcohol, no matter how long it has cooked, to someone who is abstaining because the alcohol doesn’t burn off completely.

 Yes, this recipe would also work well with rum or brandy.

-- 1 tbsp unsalted butter
+- 1 tablespoon unsalted butter

-- 1 tbsp bourbon whiskey
+- 1 tablespoon bourbon whiskey

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- Peel and core the apple(s) and chop them coarsely into 1/2" chunks.
+- Peel and core the apples and chop them coarsely into half inch chunks.1 large apple

 - Cook for 10 minutes on low-medium heat, stirring occasionally, until the apples are softened to desired consistency and the syrup has started to caramelize.